arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 Now we will create a custom pipe which accepts parameters.

-In the above example we are returning square value of the number.
+The above custom pipe will return square value of the number.

 Instead of that we can pass an exponent parameter, which decides how many times we have to multiply the number.